Newark City Encroachment Permit Bond

 An encroachment permit is a legal requirement businesses must secure to conduct work affecting the public right of way of an area; in this case, the City of Newark.
 The permit ensures that projects affecting the area in, along, or near driveways, curbs, sidewalks, and gutters are compliant with the City’s codes and engineering standards.

 Other works that normally require encroachment permits are fencing; landscaping; roadway widening; transient placement of scaffolding, dumpster, or storage bins; signage posting; and mailbox installations.
 Typically, the permit will also cover all installations and repairs of public utilities.

 What is the Newark City Encroachment Permit Bond?

-Prior the conduct of any work affecting the public right-of-way in the City of Newark, businesses involved must secure a performance bond for their encroachment permits.
+Prior to the conduct of any work affecting the public right-of-way in the City of Newark, businesses involved must secure a performance bond for their encroachment permits.
 The bond guarantees that developers or permittees will adhere to the terms of work, deliver expected outcomes to quality, and follow the City and construction standards.
-This will restore any alteration on public properties – whether intentional and unintentional – to its original structure or condition.
+This will restore any alteration on public properties – whether intentional and unintentional – to their original structure or condition.

 How does it work?